harthur/celestial-snips-app/README.md

 The first part of these instructions come from: https://docs.snips.ai/getting-started/quick-start-raspberry-pi

 1) Burn [Raspian Stretch](https://www.raspberrypi.org/documentation/installation/installing-images/) onto a 16GB-128GB micro SD Card.
-If it doesn't work, try sliding the little “read-only” physical switch on SD card.
+Make sure the “read-only” physical switch on the SD card is set to off.

 2) Add a `wpa_supplicant.conf` to the `/boot` directory of the SD card that looks like this: